reecss/CV/README.md

 cross-browser and cross-device compatible JavaScript/jQuery, with some knowledge of javascript frameworks for seamless single-page applications.

+I'm currently looking at adding React to my list of skills, so I'm working through a course covering React, Redux, Firebase, Webpack and more in order to learn the React stack and its related tools.

 ### Skills
 - HTML5
 - CSS3
-- Sass & Compass
+- Sass
 - CSS Frameworks
     - Foundation
     - Bootstrap
-    - Neat
 - JavaScript/jQuery
 - Vue.js framework
 - AJAX
 - Responsiveness
 - Compatibility
+- Responsive Emails

 ---

 ## I Do Back-end
-As well as being adept at front-end development, I'm also experienced in writing server code with PHP.
+As well as being adept at front-end development, I'm well-versed in writing server code with PHP.
 I've been responsible for database schema design, file architecture and writing the majority of back-end code for most of the projects I've worked on.